tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 So preprocessing found `status`, which is first in the list.
 It read `200`, which is not in 0-7.
 It mapped that to INFO and stopped looking. `level` was sitting right there in the same log line, correctly populated, and never got read.

 This was so quiet because an HTTP status code is a *plausible* integer.
-Datadog has no reason to think anything is wrong with it, it just happens to never be a valid Syslog severity. `200`, `404`, and `500` all map to INFO identically, so a 500 response and a 200 response produced log lines with the same severity.
-Which is precisely the case you'd want to alert on.
+Datadog has no reason to think anything is wrong with it, it just happens to never be a valid Syslog severity. `200`, `404`, and `500` all map to INFO identically, so a 500 response and a 200 response produced log lines with the same severity, and a 500 is exactly the case you'd want to alert on.

 ### The fix, and the half of it that did nothing